 Advanced Demand Forecasting Part 3: Need-to-know’s when considering ADF

-Advanced Demand Forecasting is the next-level solution for businesses looking to identify and understand which factors have the greatest contribution to demand so that they may invest with greater accuracy.
-Often times, demand does not have a simple, straightforward relationship with any singular feature which organizations can increase to up their demand.
+Advanced Demand Forecasting is the next-level solution for businesses looking to identify and understand which factors have the most significant contribution to demand so that they may invest with greater accuracy.
+Demand frequently does not have a simple, straightforward relationship with any singular feature that organizations can increase to drive demand.
 That’s where Advanced Demand Forecasting steps in.

-Now that you understand how features will often influence one another and demand is not dependent on any one variable, it should be apparent that having good data is imperative!
+Now that you understand how features will often influence one another and demand is not dependent on any single variable, it should be apparent that having useful data is imperative!
 Demand regularly fluctuates, especially in the retail and consumer goods industries.
-To forecast as accurately as possible, here are four key things to remember for Advanced Demand Forecasting to have maximum effectiveness!
+To forecast as accurately as possible, here are four key things to remember for Advanced Demand Forecasting to have maximum effectiveness:

-- How far into the future Advanced Demand Forecasting is able to predict depends on how stable the demand is.
-Businesses with higher fluctuations in their demand will produce shorter forecast windows than demand that behaves more regularly year-over-year.
+- How far into the future Advanced Demand Forecasting can predict depends on how stable the demand is.
+Businesses with higher demand volatility will produce shorter forecast windows than demand that is more stable year-over-year.

-- Predictions are only as good as the data it learns from.
+- Predictions are only as good as the data on which they’re based.
 Advanced Demand Forecasting relies heavily on internal data, as machine learning requires historical data to develop accurate forecasts.

 - Raw data and raw counts are best.
 Predictions are more accurate when the model can learn from raw or unaggregated data from previous years.
-Data that is already aggregated will only tell a portion of the whole story or show a percentage of a factor (such as X% of people used this coupon) and not produce meaningful results.
+Aggregated data will only tell a portion of the whole story or show a percentage of a factor (such as X% of people redeemed a given coupon) and may not produce meaningful results.

 - Daily operational data at the individual store level is necessary.
-Knowing if promotions are used, how many customers come in, operation hours, staff information, product information, and more all contribute to creating an accurate forecast.
+Knowing information like promotion usage rates, foot traffic volumes, operation hours, staff information, product information, etc., can help contribute to an accurate forecast.